Skusakabe/Snakes-Game/README.md

 5/26/22: Added collision detection to projectiles and made the scanEffectRadius() method, which is called after colliding with terrain and interacts with the appropriate terrain in its radius.
 Also added a DirtShot projectile that creates terrain. scanEffectRadius doesn't currently do anything with snakes, but it will later and should be easy to code the extra stuff.

-5/27/22: Worked on the beginning of buttons
+5/27/22: Worked on the beginning of buttons.

 5/29/22: Finished buttons and did a lot of bug/error fixing for issues caused by the new changes made in the code and from merges.
+Made scanEffectRadius also detect and target snakes in the area and damage them and created a damage formula based on how close the projectile hit the snake.